sarzar/sarzar/README.md

 ### Hi there! 👋

-I'm a **Junior Technical Operator** and **Builder** based in the Greater Toronto Area.
-I recently graduated with a Bachelor of Engineering in Software Engineering from McMaster University[cite: 1].
-I have experience across several co-op and internship terms, including roles as a Software Engineer Intern at the Ontario Government, a Technical Intern at Kyocera, a Consultant Analyst Intern at Accenture, a Developer Intern at OPTrust, and a Junior Software Engineer at Aversa[cite: 1].
+I'm a SWE based in the Greater Toronto Area.
+I recently graduated with a Bachelor of Engineering in Software Engineering from McMaster University.
+I have experience across several co-op and internship terms, including roles as a Software Engineer Intern at the Ontario Government, a Technical Intern at Kyocera, a Consultant Analyst Intern at Accenture, a Developer Intern at OPTrust, and a Junior Software Engineer at Aversa.

 I specialize in full-stack web and mobile development, frequently leveraging AI-assisted tools to accelerate development cycles.